HazyResearch/data-centric-ai/README.md

 Both Group DRO and GEORGE introduced approaches to handle subpopulation shift under real-world instantiations.
 These methods have inspired additional work related to upsampling estimated groups ([LfF](https://arxiv.org/abs/2007.02561), [JTT](link_here)) and using contrastive learning to learn group-invariant representations ([CNC](link_here)).

 Beyond subpopulation shift, robustness also features domain shift and adversarial perturbations.
 Under domain shift, we model test-time data as coming from a completely different domain from the training data.
-Under distribution shift with adversarial perturbations, test-time data may exhibit corruptions or imperceptible differences in input feature space that prevent trained ERM models from strongly generalizing to the test-time distributions. _These sections are stubs - review if they should be in-scope here._
+Under distribution shift with adversarial perturbations, test-time data may exhibit corruptions or imperceptible differences in input feature space that prevent trained ERM models from strongly generalizing to the test-time distributions. _These important sections are are still stubs.
+Please add your contributions!_

 <h1 id="emerging">Emerging Trends</h1>